Brando2147/Password-Generator/README.md

 2. Never compose a password from personal information (birthday, spouse name etc.)
 3. Never use a single character type.
 Utilize letters, numbers and special characters.

 With this project I created a simple random password generator.
-This application allows users to pick from different character types lower case, upper case, numerical, and special characters.
+This application allows users to pick from different character types lower case, upper case, numbers, and special characters.
 You can also choose the length of the password from 8 to 128 characters.

 Navigate through the user prompts to choose your password length and selecting characters which to include.